nmihaly/java-group-final/README.md

   d. archive -cloud-service
   e. back-end[record-collection]
 3. Run the react-front directory using a terminal such as VSC or powershell by first installing all packages with "npm install" in the root file.
-  Then run npm start in the terminal, which should open a new browser window.
+  Then run "npm start" in the terminal, which should open a new browser window.
 Give the react app a few moments to upload the page, then test out the features.